HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 The following are example usage scenarios for the
 US Core-MedicationStatement profile:

+-   Query active medications being taken by a patient
--   Record or Query active medications being taken by a patient
+-   Record or update active medications being taken by a patient

 ##### Mandatory Data Elements and Terminology